Ten Ways to Manage Pain Naturally

 - Diet: The typical Western diet is high in processed foods (i.e. sugar, salt and other preservatives) which tend to increase inflammation in the body.
 If you are a junk food junky, if you drink soda by the gallon (even diet soda), you may actually be making your pain worse!
 Enlist the help of a Nutrition Counselor to eliminate foods that are known to cause inflammation and replace them with more nourishing, whole foods.

 - Heat and Cold: Patients always ask me, should I use my heating pad or an ice pack?
 The answer depends on the duration and cause of your pain.
 Generally speaking, when dealing with an old, chronic muscle injury or arthritis that is worse in cold damp weather, heat can be your best friend.
-Ice is best for a new injury, a chronic sports injury that flares up after a workout or a joint that is red and hot to the touch.
+Ice is best for a new injury, a chronic sports injury that flares up after a workout or a joint that is red and hot to the touch, although if the pain persist options like online physiotherapy can be a great solution for pain as well.
+If you believe that your injury was caused by someone’s recklessness, click here to get legal help.

 - Emotional Support: Chronic pain takes an emotional toll.
 Many of my patients cry as they tell me about their chronic pain, saying “I’m just so sick of hurting all the time!”
 Pain can interfere with relationships, ability to work, self-esteem and is a major cause of depression.
 You are not alone!
 Help is out there in the form of caring psychotherapists, support groups, clergy and antidepressant medication.